wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==

+= 2.1.0 =
+* Added option to Log In with either Username or Email.
+* Added default values for "Logout" shortcode so it displays even if you don't pass any arguments to it.

 = 2.0.9 =
 * Fixed bug that was causing the username to be sent instead of the email when login with email was set to true in the default registration emails.